 Sell the community as much as the property

-We get it - you’re proud of your building and the things in it and want to tell the world about it.
-That’s part of what tenants want, but not all.
-They also want to be part of a community or a particular neighborhood, and showing that off is a great draw for potential tenants.
-But that’s not all you can do.
+We get it — you’re proud of your building and the things in it and want to tell the world.
+Potential tenants want to know this information, but it's not all they're looking for.
+They also want to be part of a community or a particular neighborhood.
+Make sure to include this information in your social media content when promoting a vacancy.

 Go after retention, not just new customers

-You want to find new tenants, but what about the ones that already live there?
-It’s a pain when they leave since you’re back to the "finding new tenants" stage, so what can you do to help with retention?
+You want to find new tenants, but what about the ones that already live in one of your units?
+It’s a pain when they leave since you’re back to the "finding new tenants" stage.
+What can you do to help with retention?

-You can use social media marketing for that as well.
+Use social media marketing, of course.
 Specifically, you’ll want to…

 Arrange events and help your tenants interact with each other

-You’re managing a community, so use social media to do that.
-Use it to set up events, or open up something like a Facebook group to act as a forum for tenants to talk to each other.
-Show pictures of that great event you had last week, with promises of the same or even better coming in a couple of weeks.
+If you’re managing a community, use social media to help bring your tenants together.
+Set up events and promote them on your accounts, and create a Facebook group for tenants to talk with each other.
+Show pictures from the great event you had last week, with promises of a similar or even better one coming up soon.